oandreazza/joke-with-vuejs/README.md

 # heroes

-> A Vue.js project tour of heroes example from Angular
+> A Vue.js joke project for practice!

 ## Build Setup